GoogleCloudPlatform/genai-for-marketing/README.md

 **[Optional]** If you have your Google Ads and Google Analytics 4 accounts in production, you can deploy our [`Marketing Data Engine`](https://github.com/GoogleCloudPlatform/marketing-data-engine/tree/main) solution to your project, build the Dashboards and link them to the demonstration UI.

-### Create an Infobot
+### Create a Generative AI Agent

-Next you will create an Infobot that will assist the users to answer questions about Google Ads, etc.
+Next you will create a Generative AI Agent that will assist the users to answer questions about Google Ads, etc.
-- Follow the steps described in this [Codelab](https://codelabs.developers.google.com/codelabs/dialogflow-generator#0) to build your own infobot.
+- Follow the steps described in this [Codelab](https://codelabs.developers.google.com/codelabs/dialogflow-generator#0) to build your own Generative AI Agent.
   - Execute these steps in the same project you will deploy this demo.
-  - In step 3 of this Codelab you can provide a different URL to be indexed by the Infobot, for example `support.google.com/google-ads/*`.
+  - In step 3 of this Codelab you can provide a different URL to be indexed by the Generative AI Agent, for example `support.google.com/google-ads/*`.
   - [Optional] Use LLMs to generate answers when no answer is found.
 If you have questions, please refer to this [documentation](https://cloud.google.com/dialogflow/cx/docs/concept/generative-agent).
 - Enable [Dialogflow Messenger integration](https://cloud.google.com/dialogflow/cx/docs/concept/integration/dialogflow-messenger) and copy the HTML code snippet provided by the platform.
   - The HTML code snippet looks like this: